 On March 1, 2023, in connection with the Energy Services Amended Term Loan Credit Agreement, the Company terminated and settled its existing interest rate swap derivative instrument associated with the Energy Services Term Loan Credit Agreement at a \$32 gain.
-In accordance with GAAP, this gain has been deferred in AOCI and will be amortized to interest expense over the remaining term of the initial interest rate swap.
+This gain has been deferred in AOCI and is being amortized to interest expense over the remaining term of the initial interest rate swap ending July 2024.
 The Company entered into a new interest rate swap, effective March 31, 2023, that fixes the underlying market-based interest rate on this variable-rate term loan at 4.53% through September 2026.

-Note 6 - Fair Value Measurements
+Note 7 - Fair Value Measurements